Sabbath in our home

 After all, we as Christians have inherited the Sunday tradition, when in a way it became the new Sabbath day, because it was the day Jesus rose from the dead and we now live in the time of the new covenant.

 The 7th day ( Sabbath ) in the Bible is the very first thing God calls holy, before anything else in the Bible, God blessed the 7th day and made it holy, because on it he rested.
+Making it a day that was to be different and treated differently from the other days.

 Sabbath is ceasing and resting.
-The 7th day is a picture of Eden, Gods paradise, new creation, where God reigns as King and the kingdom we long and are created for.
+The 7th day is a picture of Eden, Gods paradise, new creation, where God reigns as King and the kingdom we long for and are created for.

-We can be busy with many things during the week, because we want to be lord of everything and time ourselves.
+We want to be lord of everything and time ourselves.
 But let’s stop once in a while and reflect on what we spend our energy and time on and what impact it has on our lives.

 It also became clear to us that it was important what habits we as parents gave our children.